-Good Time
+Closing Night Good Time

 For action fans, our official Closing Night choice offers hyper-adrenalised thrills.
-(For a kinder, gentler final Sunday night at the Embassy, see Call Me by Your Name, below.)
+(For a kinder, gentler final Saturday night at The Civic, see The Other Side of Hope, below.)

 "This eyes-open-to-the-world NYC crime thriller from filmmaking brothers Benny and Josh Safdie is cocky, grubby and electric.
 It features Robert Pattinson on top form as Connie, a quick-thinking chancer who we first meet extracting his mentally challenged brother Nick (Benny Safdie) from a therapy session so they can spend the morning robbing a bank.
 Connie is violent and dangerous, but he's also quick-witted and charismatic, so he's teasingly fun and rewarding company - for us at least; not for those he meets...